 1. General and description of the Plan:

-Healthcare Employees' Benefits Plan - Manitoba (HEBP) is jointly trusteed which includes the Disability and Rehabilitation plan, Extended Health Plan and Group Life Insurance Plan (the "Plan") for healthcare employees in Manitoba.
+Healthcare Employees' Benefits Plan - Manitoba (HEBP) is jointly trusteed which includes the Disability and Rehabilitation Plan, Dental Plan & Extended Health Plan, Employee Assistance Plan and The Group Life Insurance Plan (the "Plan") for healthcare employees in Manitoba.